Last Updated on March 18, 2023

 Merrick Grain-Free Puppy Chicken & Sweet Potato Recipe Dry Dog Food is made from high-quality ingredients full of wholesome, delicious flavors your dog will love.

-It also offers all the nutrients your pregnant dog needs and is packed full of protein and fiber.
+It also offers all the nutrients your mommy dog needs and is packed full of protein and fiber.

 Advantages: